-UC Master Gardeners extend to our communities the benefits of scientific research conducted by recognized experts in their respective fields.
-Master Gardeners are a vital connection between the University of California campuses and the residents of the state.
+We extend to our communities the benefits of scientific research conducted by recognized experts in their respective fields.
+UC Master Gardeners are a vital connection between research done at University of California campuses and the residents of the state.

-History: The concept of Master Gardeners was created in 1971 by two extension agents in Washington State as a way to help them answer the increasing number of questions from home gardeners that was making their jobs impossible.
+The concept of Master Gardeners was created in 1971 by two extension agents in Washington State as a way to help them answer the high volume of questions they received from home gardeners, which interfered with their work.
 They came up the idea of recruiting and training a corps of volunteers to serve the gardening public.